shred/acme4j/README.md

 This _acme4j_ branch implements the deprecated _ACME v1_ protocol. _Let's Encrypt_ has announced an [End of Life Plan for ACME v1](https://community.letsencrypt.org/t/end-of-life-plan-for-acmev1/88430).
 According to this plan, access to the ACME v1 servers will be limited starting November 2019, and completely stopped in June 2021.

-**Please [migrate](https://shredzone.org/maven/acme4j/migration.html) your code to _acme4j_ v2.5 or higher soon!**
+**For this reason, development of _acme4j_ v1 has been terminated since November 1st, 2019.
+Please [migrate](https://shredzone.org/maven/acme4j/migration.html) your code to _acme4j_ v2.5 or higher!**

-This _acme4j_ v1 branch will **only receive security fixes until November 1st, 2019**.
-After that date, ACME v1 support will end and this branch will be closed.
+There will be no more updates or security fixes for acme4j v1.
+Bug reports related to acme4j v1 will be closed without comment.

 ## Features